dmbarbour/glas/docs/GlasDesign.md

 The unit value can be represented by a singleton tree.
 Symbols and numbers will often be represented as variants terminating in unit.
 For example, `00010111` encodes byte 23, and `10111` encodes natural number 23.

-To efficiently represent labeled data, Glas systems favor a tree representation that compact non-branching paths, such as:
+To efficiently represent labeled data and numbers, the underlying data representation may be closer to:

         type Bits = (compact) Bool list
         type T = (Bits * (1 + (T*T)))